VadimBagrov/Working-project-Wordpress-theme-/README.md

 # Designer-Furniture-Website
-Multi-page design furniture website
-Uses HTML , SCSS , JS , Gulp build , BEM modules, cool libraries and responsive design
-Adaptive design soon
+### Multi-page website of designer furniture with sliders, galleries, videos, blog.
+### Also implemented adaptive design and cross-browser.
+---
+### Technologies used :

+- HTML ,
+-SCSS ,
+-JS ,
+-Gulp build ,
+-BEM modules,
+-A lot of galleries